 The PhD Programme in Law is provided by Department of Law.
-At the department research is carried out within all major areas of legal science and proposals for PhD scholarships can be accepted in a correspondingly wide area.
+Research is carried out within all major areas of legal science at the department and proposals for PhD scholarships can be accepted in a correspondingly wide area.

 The PhD student will be part of a department with approximately 45 employees (faculty and staff) primarily situated in campus Odense but with a few colleagues situated at campus Kolding as well.
 The department offers bachelor and master programmes in law and business law as well as mixed master programmes in cooperation with other departments.
 Furthermore the department is responsible for teaching a range of legal subjects in various parts of University of Southern Denmark.
 In the course of the PhD programme the PhD student is expected to undertake a limited amount of teaching.